WARP4dot52/lambda/poincare/doc/tree.md

 the tree you give it fits the pattern.

-For instance you can match Cos(Add(2, 3)) against `KCos(KA)` and will obtain a Context where `ctx[KA]` points to the Addition tree inside your expression.
+For instance you can match Cos(Add(2, 3)) against `KCos(KA)` and will obtain a Context where `ctx[KA]` points to the addition tree inside your expression.

 ```cpp